-This bill, as it would be amended by the proposed H0931A1 amendment, contains a transportation finance proposal that consists of several elements involving trunk highway bonding, highway user taxes, the state general sales tax, the motor vehicle sales tax, and local option transportation finance.
+This bill contains a transportation finance proposal that consists of several elements involving trunk highway bonding, highway user taxes, the state general sales tax, the motor vehicle sales tax, and local option transportation finance.
+(The proposal is similar to one found in H.F.
+931.)
 Provisions include: